Friday, January 2, 2009

 unconditionally, .this means that God cannot take our name

-but now lets compare this to the whole counsel of God.
+… Let's compare this to the whole counsel of God:

 I think it would be fair to say, at this point, that to be sealed

-into the Book of Life, since both of these events take place at
+entered into the Book of Life, since both of these events take

 when He told Moses in Exodus 32:33 "...Whosoever sins against

-Me, him will I blot out of My book." (emphasis mine)
+Me, him will I blot out of My Book."

-And in Revelation 3:5 KJV, Jesus infers that He can blot our
+And in Revelation 3:5 KJV, Jesus implies that He can blot our

 name out of the Book of Life.
 And at the end of the last chapter